JUST WINGING IT ©2019 – Rom-Com Adventure Feature-length Screenplay

 Everyone looks.
 Jon’s grin widens.

-Darla glances from Vanessa back to Jon.
-A flicker of jealousy crosses her face.
+Darla glances from Vanessa back to Jon, a flicker of jealousy on her face.

 Thank you, Barbara.
 I’ll try not